 To prepare the tomatoes:

-- Cook bacon, drain fat and chop into ½" pieces
+- Cook the bacon, drain and chop into ½-inch pieces.

-- In a medium bowl, whisk eggs and add all cheeses and combine.
+- In a medium bowl, whisk the eggs and milk.
+Add all cheeses and stir to combine.

 - Prep Time: 10 mins